If your baby was born early, you have 2 important days to mark on the calendar: the day your baby was born and your estimated due date.

-When you measure your baby's development—that is, when you look at what is appropriate behavior for an infant of your baby's age—consider both of those dates.
-You’ll need to determine your baby's corrected age, or postmenstrual age, to know where he should be developmentally.
+When you measure your baby's development—that is, when you look at what is "normal" for your baby's age—consider both of those dates.
+By looking at the difference between them, you can adjust your baby's calendar age to account for prematurity and calculate his or her corrected age.

 Parents are often frustrated by well-meaning family and friends who express concerns about their baby's development.
-People may think your son is delayed for a 6-month old, for example, when in fact he is performing ahead of his corrected age of 3 months.
+People may think your baby is delayed for a 4-month-old, for example, when, in fact, she is on target for a baby with a corrected age of 2 months.